nebtex/old-omniql/README.md

 - grpc

-## spec
+# spec

-this is the spec for the version V1Alpha, it will change almost every time possible nothing that is written here is the last word
+this is the spec for the version V1Alpha, it will change almost every time possible, nothing that is written here is the last word

+## Resources

-### V1Alpha:
+#### V1Alpha:

 things that should be ready for the first alpha release